-Credit risk, arising on direct debt investments, is mitigated by investing in rated instruments or instruments issued by rated counterparties with credit ratings for the portfolio as a whole of at least a weighted average of A- (with all individual instruments at a minimum of investment grade BBB-), or better, as determined by Standard and Poor's.
+Credit risk, arising on direct debt investments, is mitigated by investing in rated instruments or instruments issued by rated counterparties with credit ratings for the portfolio as a whole of at least a weighted average of A-, or better, as determined by Standard and Poor's.
+There is a limit in the amount that can be invested below BBB- with a minimum of CCC.
 Credit risk associated with receivables is considered minimal.
 The largest receivables balance is in relation to investments sold, which are settled within three days of trade date, and for which the counterparties are mainly large financial institutions.